-- 1) ELPAC Score Student must have an Overall Performance Level score of 4 (the statewide standardized ELP criterion), with no more than one subscore of 2. - 2) Teacher Evaluation Student progress as observed by the teacher, as well as student's grades/progress indicators in math and English.
-Grade must be a C or higher in both courses.
-Progress in standards must be Meeting or Exceeding Expectations. - 3) Parent Opinion and Consultation Parents will be invited to and are strongly encouraged to participate in a phone conference, as noted in Parent Notification Letter of Reclassification. - 4) English Language Proficiency EL student's English language proficiency will be compared with that of an English Proficient Student.
-This will take the form of the AR STAR Assessment or SBAC scores.
+- 1) ELPAC Score Student must have an Overall Performance Level score of 4 (the statewide standardized ELP criterion), with no more than one subscore of 2. - 2) Teacher Evaluation Student progress as observed by the teacher, as well as student's grades/progress indicators in English.
+The grade must be a C or higher.
+Progress in standards must be Meeting or Exceeding Expectations.

+- 3) Parent Opinion and Consultation Parents will be invited to and are strongly encouraged to participate in a phone conference, as noted in the Parent Notification Letter of Reclassification. - 4) English Language Proficiency EL student's English language proficiency will be compared with that of an English Proficient Student.
+This will take the form of the STAR 360 Assessment or SBAC scores.
 The cut score requirements/criteria are indicated in the chart below.

-Updated 3/25/2021 Criterion 4 for EL Master Plans SBA (ELA) Performance (Star Enterprise) Grade Level Scale Score) Star Early Literacy (Star Enterprise Scale Score) (Star Enterprise Scale TK/K n/a 78 or 631
+Updated 3/25/2021 Criterion 4 for EL Master Plans

+Grade SBA (ELA) Performance Level Star Reading (Star Enterprise Scale Score) Star Early Literacy (Star Enterprise Scale Score)

+TK/K n/a 78 or 631

 1 n/a 166 or 776

 2 n/a 338 N/A

-Standard

-3 nearly met or 445 N/A
+3 Standard nearly met or 445 N/A

-Standard

-4 nearly met or 531 N/A
+4 Standard nearly met or 531 N/A

-Standard

-5 nearly met or 600 N/A
+5 Standard nearly met or 600 N/A

-Standard

-6 nearly met or 692 N/A
+6 Standard nearly met or 692 N/A

-Standard

-7 nearly met or 773 N/A
+7 Standard nearly met or 773 N/A

-Standard

-8 nearly met or 858 N/A
+8 Standard nearly met or 858 N/A

 9 n/a 919 N/A

 10 n/a 958 N/A

-Standard

-11 nearly met or 993 N/A
+11 Standard nearly met or 993 N/A

 12 n/a 1080 N/A